 Most buy to let mortgages are interest only, which means your monthly repayments just cover the interest owed and the amount you borrowed will not go down.

-You will need to pay off the balance at the end of the mortgage term, usually around 25 years.
-You could sell the property to do this and keep any profit you make.
+Buy to let mortgages are usually around 25 years.
+You will need to pay off the balance at the end of the mortgage term, or you could sell the property to do this and keep any profit you make.

 A repayment mortgage will pay off the entire amount you borrowed by the end of the term.
 This means you could either:

 Keep the property and continue to rent it out, keeping all of the rent money yourself